 There are a variety of anxiety disorders that a person can have.
 These differ in the presentation of symptoms and what triggers the anxiety.
 The following are common anxiety disorders that may accompany a substance use disorder:

 GAD is the most common type of anxiety disorder.
-An estimated 5.7% of adults in the United States experience some type of generalized anxiety disorder in their lifetime.
+An estimated 5.7% of adults in the United States experience some type of anxiety disorder in their lifetime.
 When a person suffers from generalized anxiety disorder (GAD), they experience excessive worry and anxiety about activities and life events.
-These activities and life events may even be ordinary in nature.
+These activities and life events may even be ordinary.
 Regardless, they instill feelings of worry in the individual.

-The worry associated with a generalized anxiety disorder is often out of proportion when compared to the object of worry.
-Further, the anxiety experienced is impossible to control and causes physical stress such as rapid heart rate, hyperventilation, or sweating.
-This anxiety disorder often occurs simultaneously with other conditions such as depression.
+The worry associated with anxiety is often impossible to control and causes physical stress such as rapid heart rate, hyperventilation, or sweating.
+Anxiety disorder often co-occurs with other conditions such as depression.

 A panic disorder is distinguished by the presence of panic attacks.
 Panic attacks are episodes of intense panic in which anxiety reaches a peak.
 During a panic attack, an individual will experience feelings of impending doom accompanied by chest pain, shortness of breath, and heart palpitations.
 Panic attacks are highly uncomfortable and will often result in a person avoiding situations that cause them.